freva-org/freva-nextgen/docs/source/stacapi/index.rst

 STAC-API Integration
 ====================

-The Freva STAC API is fully compatible with STAC-compliant tools and libraries.
+The Freva STAC-API is fully compatible with STAC-compliant tools and libraries.
 You can use popular tools like:

 - **Python**: `pystac-client`, `pystac`, `stackstac`
 - **R**: `rstac`